jgosmann/psyrun/doc/source/guide.rst

 ----------------------------------------

 Once the parameter space is constructed, one probably wants to evaluate a function on it.
-For this the function needs to accept a set of parameters as keyword arguments and it has to return it results as a dictionary.
+For this, the function needs to accept a set of parameters as keyword arguments and it has to return its results as a dictionary.
 Here is a simple example function:

 >>> def basic_math(a, b):